210823-Enterprise/ORMT7-p1/README.md

   ### User API:
    - #### public Map<String, Map<String, String>> readFromDb(Class<?> obj, Connection conn, Map<String, String> cont)
       - Reads the database from obj using conn and returns a Map containing all of the values found with those parameters.
+   - #### public Map<String, String> getEntry(Class<?> obj, Connection conn, String id)
+      - Reads a database for a row with primary key id and returns that row in a map.
+   - #### public Map<String, Map<String, String>> getAll(Class<?> obj, Connection conn)
+      - Reads a database from obj and returns a map that maps each row with another map containing each row's column contents.